| |

 scenario is common for individuals who have worked in business or government.

-Helpful Hints – If you are certified or licensed in another state, and were self-employed, you
+Helpful Hints – If you are certified or licensed in another jurisdiction, and were self-employed, you

 top |